Literary Scout

 What college majors are best for getting a job as a literary scout?

-Asked by adm over 11 years ago
+Asked by adm almost 12 years ago

 Studying literature and writing would be the most helpful.
 In particular, classes that focus on elements of novels such as constructing plot, developing characters, etc, would be useful for pinpointing the strengths and weaknesses of a manuscript.
 Your own personal reading experience is the most valuable education, though.
 Read a range of new and old highly regarded fiction and nonfiction books to familiarize yourself with what is so special about them.
 It is kind of like learning a language where after a point you can just feel when something is right even before you can use the academic knowledge to point to what exactly that is.
 Plus when you interview for those invaluable internships, it would be very helpful to be able to actually name books that you admire and show your familiarity with the literary world.
 Plan to start interning as soon as you can, even freshman or sophomore year if possible.
 The experience of learning from professionals and making contacts is the most important first step.